 Global Health and Social Medicine Minor

-The Global Health and Social Medicine minor will explore the relationship between human rights and health and pays special attention to the factors contributing to health inequities locally and globally.
+The Global Health and Social Medicine minor will explore the relationship between human rights and health.
+The minor pays special attention to the factors contributing to health inequities locally and globally.
 The skills and training that students will receive in the Global Health and Social Medicine minor are transferable to careers in a variety of health-related fields including medicine, nursing, public health, and social work.
-The minor requires the completion of 18 credits.
+The minor requires the completion of 18 credits: two required courses and four electives.

 Code | Title | Credits |